 These insights are used to determine or make changes to the company’s strategy.
 They also allow you to see if you’re overlooking a relevant segment.
 Take the telecom industry, for example.
 One customer uses his smartphone as his most important data source, while the other still has a Nokia that he uses just for calling and texting.
 As a provider, it’s important to have insights into both segments so that you can determine the value of the segments and assess which are still relevant.

 Marketing and communication insights are used to start up a marketing and communication- targeted campaign, which is fully aligned with how the customer wants to be approached.
 These insights are also useful for things like tone of voice, brand values and the marketing strategy as a whole.
+For example, insights into online content performance.

 3. Program-specific insights